jolane/sallys-kitchen-netlify-cms/src/data/About.md

   her eclectic menu features anything and everything that takes her fancy.
   Simple dishes are created with care, integrity and quality ingredients.
 This is feel good food, just like Sally’s mother made.
-callout:
+large_text: >-
-  - 'Sally’s Kitchen serves deliciously simple,'
+  Sally’s Kitchen serves deliciously simple,

-  - modern food to be enjoyed with fine
+  modern food to be enjoyed with fine

-  - wine and great company.
+  wine and great company.
 ---